1989 Tiananmen Square protests and massacre: Death toll

 From the end of the events on, the number of people who died in the square itself has been in dispute.
 The government actively suppressed discussion of casualty figures immediately after the events, and estimates rely heavily on eyewitness testimony, hospital records, and organised efforts by victims' relatives.
 As a result, large discrepancies exist among various casualty estimates.
 Initial estimates ranged from the official figure of a few hundred to several thousand.

 Official figures

-Official government announcements shortly after the event put the number who died at around 300.
+Official government announcements shortly after the event put the number who died at about 300.
+According to East German Politburo member Günter Schabowski, Jiang Zemin told him that "around 400 people" had died during a visit shortly after the massacre.
 At the State Council press conference on 6 June, spokesman Yuan Mu said that "preliminary tallies" by the government showed that about 300 civilians and soldiers died, including 23 students from universities in Beijing, along with some people he described as "ruffians".
 Yuan also said some 5,000 soldiers and police were wounded, along with 2,000 civilians.
 On 19 June, Beijing Party Secretary Li Ximing reported to the Politburo that the government's confirmed death toll was 241, including 218 civilians (of which 36 were students), 10 PLA soldiers, and 13 People's Armed Police, along with 7,000 wounded.
-On 30 June, Mayor Chen Xitong said that the number of injured was around 6,000.
+On 30 June, Mayor Chen Xitong said that the number of injured was about 6,000.